 Nicolas de Bonneville (Évreux, 1760 – Paris, 1828) was a journalist, writer, editor, printer, translator and opinion maker.
-His translation and publishing activities made him into an important cultural broker between the French, English and German speaking words in the revolutionary era.
+His translation and publishing activities made him into an important cultural broker between the French, English and German language works in the revolutionary era.

 Bonneville became influential in the French Revolution due to his political journalism and his activism in political clubs.
 On 13 October 1790 he and the abbé Fauchet founded the Cercle Social (also called Société des Amis de la Vérité), a society devoted to the happiness of humankind.
 Initially a closed circle of like-minded spirits, the Cercle quickly grew into a one of Paris’ largest and most influential political clubs.
 It was a stronghold of Girondin thought and propaganda.
 Between 1791-1794 the Cercle mainly operated as a printing and publishing venture.
 The reports of the club were published in the newspaper Bouche de Fer (mouth of iron).

 Bonneville furthermore edited the newspapers La Chronique du mois, Le Bien informé, La Sentinelle, La Feuille villageoise and Bulletin des Amis de la Vérité.
 The Cercle Social also published a little less than two hundred books, brochures and pamphlets concerned with revolutionary and Enlightenment ideas, many of them translations.
 Among the society’s collaborators were Louis-Sébastien Mercier, Etienne Clavière, Jean-Marie Collot d’Herbois, John Oswald, Nicolas de Condorcet, Jacques-Henri Bernardin de Saint-Pierre, Nicolas-Edme Restif de le Bretonne and Thomas Paine.